About Us

 Transportation

-Providing it fits with a student’s schedule, students may use the HCS Stem bus.
+Providing it fits with a student’s schedule, students may use the HCS STEM School bus.
+This bus does not run when Hamilton County Schools is not in session.
 Students may also ride on Carta Route 28 for free if they have signed up for Chattanooga Public Library’s Read and Ride Program.
 Click here for details.